Tehnikus/Helium/README.md

 - Added to wishlist
 - Added to compare
 - Already bought by current customer
-Nice and convenient way to showcase products and drive more conversions
+Nice and convenient way to showcase products and drive more conversions.

+## Summary
+I cannot cover every feature here, I developed in Helium Store.
+I'll just add, that I use it myself :)